cognitom/gulp-sketch/README.md

 - `saveForWeb`: Export web-ready images (optional, defaults to NO).
 - `compact`: Export in compact form.
 Currently only relevant for SVG export. (optional, defaults to NO).
 - `trimmed`: Export images trimmed. (optional, defaults to NO).

+Additionally, it has `clean` option for exporting SVG.

+- `clean`: Remove Sketch namespaces and metadata from SVG (optional, defaults to NO).
+See [clean-sketch](https://github.com/overblog/clean-sketch).